 Sarah’s difficulty with transitions was clearly impacting her ability to learn.
 It was time to rethink my responses.
 First, I reviewed the proactive strategies I already had in place and made some adjustments, such as adding a review of the day’s schedule to our class’s daily routine.
 Using a pocket chart that hung on the calendar board, I started spending a few minutes each day after Morning Meeting going over the plan for the day and naming expectations for each chunk of learning.

-I also used interactive modeling to teach the students how to transition; being mindful about setting clear expectations and allowing them to practice pacing themselves.
-I incorporated brain and body breaks into our transitions, knowing that energizers, chants and activities could help children refocus as we shifted gears.
+I also used Interactive Modeling to teach the students how to transition and let them practice pacing themselves.
+I incorporated brain and body breaks into our transitions, knowing that energizers, chants, and activities could help children refocus as we shifted gears.
 With these strategies in place, most of the students were able to make transitions easily.
 However, Sarah continued to have difficulty.

 I looked carefully for patterns in Sarah’s behavior.
 After noticing that she had less difficulty transitioning soon after we reviewed the daily schedule, I wondered if more frequent reminders would help.
 I tried using more verbal cues: “In five minutes, we will stop reader’s workshop.
 You will need to clean up and move to the rug for our writing lesson.”
 These cues definitely helped Sarah . . . but I didn’t always remember to give them.
 I realized I needed to find a way for Sarah to get the information she needed more independently and consistently.